From the World Heritage inscription:

 Today, the former plant is open as a museum.
 Within the former Völklingen Ironworks is the Ferrodrom, which is an interactive science center.
 This center displays information related to the history of iron making.
 The production area is also open for tourists to explore.
 Throughout the year, there are temporary exhibits held in the Völklingen Ironworks among the large power halls.
 During the summer, tourists can also join occasional concerts held at the grounds.

 This site is therefore unique and is popular for a reason.
 It is where industry and art meets.
-The giant chimneys once churned out smeltering iron and produced deafening noise around it.
+The giant chimneys once churned out smelting iron and produced deafening noise around it.
 Today, it is now a venue for exhibits and concerts.
-In fact, an average of 2.5 million tourists visit this UNESCO site each year (an average for the last 10 years).
+In fact, an average of 2.5 million tourists visits this UNESCO site each year (an average for the last 10 years).

 The Völklingen Ironworks is located in the town of Völklingen in Saarland.
 It is located near the French border and is about 10 kilometers west of Saarbrucken.